Skip to contents

 BenchHub contains two key components: Trio and BenchmarkInsight:

-- Trio object constucts benchmarking data by organising data, evaluation metrics, gold standards (auxiliary data).
+- Trio object constructs benchmarking data by organising data, evaluation metrics, and supporting evidence (gold standards).

 - BenchmarkInsight is a visualization tool that helps interpret the results of benchmarking studies.